 The drugs are gone.
 The alcohol is out of your life.
 You’re sober.
 Now what?

-You’re ready to make a new life for yourself that doesn’t revolve around drugs.
-What should that life look like?
-The details are different for each person in recovery.
-However, there are things you should avoid.
+You’re ready to build a new life.
+One that doesn’t revolve around substances.
+But what should that life look like?

-The following mistakes are common; they make your life in early recovery a difficult path and can easily lead to relapse.
-Without further ado, here are three things you’ll want to steer clear of as you start your newly sober life:
+Without further ado, here are three things you’ll want to steer clear of as you begin your newly sober life.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.